 Each school community council shall advise and make recommendations to the school, school district administrators, and the local school board regarding the school and its programs, school district programs, and other issues relating to the community environment for students.
-School community councils shall report on plans, programs, and expenditures at least annually to the Board and shall cooperate with Utah State Office of Education monitoring and audits.
+School community councils shall report on plans, programs, and expenditures at least annually to the Board and shall cooperate with State Board of Education monitoring and audits.
+Councils may also advise and inform the Board and other members of the school community regarding the uses of School LAND Trust Program funds.
 They shall also encourage participation on the council and may recruit potential applicants to apply for open council positions.
-Councils are also encouraged to establish clear written procedures which govern removal from office of members who move away or who consistently do not attend meetings, as well as additional clarifications to assist in the efficient operation of the council consistent with the law and with Board rule.
+Councils shall establish clear written procedures which govern removal from office of members who move away or who consistently do not attend meetings, as well as additional clarifications to assist in the efficient operation of the council consistent with the law and with Board rule.